Chloezhu010/core-dev-bootcamp-2025/day-4/quiz.md

 **Multiple Choice:** What does the `sha512Half()` function return?

 a) The first 64 bytes of a SHA-512 hash
-b) The first 32 bytes of a SHA-512 hash
+b) The first 32 bytes of a SHA-512 hash  ✅
 c) Half of the input data hashed with SHA-512
 d) A 256-bit hash computed using SHA-256

 ### Question 7 (5 points)
 **Short Answer:** Describe what the `ripesha_hasher` computes and where this type of hash is typically used in blockchain systems.
+- Computes RIPEMD-160(SHA-256(x)), used for address and identifier generation

 ### Question 8 (5 points)
 **Multiple Choice:** Which OpenSSL-based hashers are available in XRPL?

 a) SHA-256, SHA-512, and MD5
-b) SHA-256, SHA-512, and RIPEMD-160
+b) SHA-256, SHA-512, and RIPEMD-160  ✅
 c) SHA-1, SHA-256, and SHA-512
 d) SHA-256, RIPEMD-160, and Blake2b

 ### Question 9 (5 points)
-**True/False:** The `sha512Half_s` function variant uses secure erasure of internal state for additional security.
+**True/False:** The `sha512Half_s` function variant uses secure erasure of internal state for additional security.✅

 ### Question 10 (5 points)
 **Short Answer:** Why might XRPL use RIPEMD-160(SHA-256(x)) for address generation instead of just SHA-256?
+- Shorter addresses more user-friendly?
+Storage efficiency?
+RIPEMD-160(SHA-256(x)) produces 20-byte addresses vs SHA-256's 32-byte
+- Collision resistance?
+Harder for an attacker to find collisions

 ---